JonasMoss/univariateML/CONTRIBUTING.md

 1.  **Packages** should be loaded at the top of the script, so it's easy to see which ones the example needs.

-2. Make sure the **data** is easily available to us when we verify your bug.
+2. Make sure any potential  **data** is easily available to us when we verify your issue.

 3. Spend a little bit of time ensuring that your **code** is easy for others to
     read: